axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/concepts-pattern-databases/syslog-ng-patterndb-structure/_index.md

   - Rules consist of a message pattern and a class.
 The Message Pattern is similar to the Program Pattern, but is applied to the message part of the log message (the content of the ${MESSAGE} macro).
 If a message pattern matches the message, the class of the rule is assigned to the message (for example, Security, Violation, and so on).

-  - Rules can also contain additional information about the matching messages, such as the description of the rule, an URL, name-value pairs, or free-form tags.{{% conditional-text include-if="ssb" %}} This information is displayed by the {{% productparam "name" %}} in the email alerts (if alerts are requested for the rule), and are also displayed on the search interface.{{% /conditional-text %}}
+  - Rules can also contain additional information about the matching messages, such as the description of the rule, an URL, name-value pairs, or free-form tags.{{% conditional-text include-if="ssb" %}} This information is displayed by the {{% param "product.name" %}} in the email alerts (if alerts are requested for the rule), and are also displayed on the search interface.{{% /conditional-text %}}

   - Patterns can consist of literals (keywords, or rather, keycharacters) and pattern parsers.